 For those in the know, shoulder season can be a fantastic for surf all over the Maldives.

 The Indian Ocean begins producing the SE swells which light up the Malé Atolls.
 At these times of the year, the swell machine is warming up or cooling down.
 Whilst consistent, swells are normally in the ‘fun sized’ range.
 This makes the shoulder season a fantastic time for intermediate surfers and those not as confident in bigger waves.
 This period of transition between the two monsoon wind patterns causes very light or no wind on many days.
-If you like your surfing tropical, fun sized and glassy, come and join us in the shoulder season!
+If you like your surfing tropical, fun sized and glassy, check out our surf coaching trips here

 Whilst the Southern Atolls can still have world class days at this time, the winds are beginning to come onshore.
 With so little land mass, the Maldives don’t experience convection winds that cause offshore mornings like many places.
 This makes scoring in the Southern Atolls a bit more of a lucky dip.
 But when you do, you certainly won’t forget it!